 Pressing the SEEK button while playing a tape will start the Music Search mode.
-Press the SEEK button up for the next selection on the tape and down to return to the beginning of the current selection, or return to the beginning of the previous selection if the tape is within the first 5 seconds of the current selection.

-The SEEK symbol appears on the display when Music Search is in operation.
+Press the SEEK button up for the next selection on the tape and down to return to the beginning of the current selection, or return to the The SEEK symbol appears on the display when Music Search is in operation.
 Music Search shuts off automatically when a selection has been located.